Skarsnik/QUsb2snes/docs/Protocol.md

 ## Connection

-The server is accessible on `ws://localhost:8080`.
-It's a regular no encrypted websocket server.
+The server is accessible on `ws://localhost:23074` (8080 is the legacy port and should not be used).
+It's a regular non-encrypted WebSocket server.

-Request are sent as json in text messages.
+Requests are sent as json in text messages.
 Data must be sent in binary messages.

 ## Performing a Request